-Development Activities
+Uses Development Activities Access through a Crown reserve (e.g. to undertake building activities associated with adjoining property) Advertising structures and signage (e.g. banners and signage) that: Advertising consistent with Crown reserve purpose (e.g. banners and signage) relate to approved uses/activitiesare discrete and temporary Alfresco dining complies with Planning requirements Broadcasts associated with any event, are approved by the City of Sydney concert, or public speech Café/Kiosk, including outdoor seating and tables Café/Kiosk, including outdoor seating and tables Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: Casual and informal recreation including but not limited to: Catering and coffee carts Amenities that facilitate the safety, use and enjoyment of the facility (e.g. kitchens and - Community, cultural, educational and social toilets) uses Buildings and structures that facilitate the Concerts and other performances, including both live performances and film (cinema and permissible uses and activities both live performances and film (cinema and TV) Community greening Conducting a commercial photography session and filming (as defined in the Local Government Act 1993) Improving access including active transport, disability access to facilities, amenity and the visual character of the general community area (e.g. fountains, pathways, lighting, paved Decorations, displays, exhibitions, fairs, areas, hard and soft landscaped areas) fashion parades, festivals and shows Provision of ancillary areas to facilitate use

-- Advertising structures and signage (e.g. banners and signage) that: - o relate to approved uses/activities - o are discrete and temporary - o complies with Planning requirements - o are approved by the City of Sydney - Café/Kiosk, including outdoor seating and tables - Development that facilitates community, cultural, educational, recreational and social activities, including but not limited to: - Amenities that facilitate the safety, use and enjoyment of the facility (e.g. kitchens and toilets) - Buildings and structures that facilitate the permissible uses and activities - Improving access including active transport, disability access to facilities, amenity and the visual character of the general community area (e.g. fountains, pathways, lighting, paved areas, hard and soft landscaped areas) - Provision of ancillary areas to facilitate use and enjoyment by the community (e.g. storage, waste rooms and change rooms/showers)
+- Emergency occupation for prevention, preparedness, response and recovery - Provision of ancillary areas to facilitate use and enjoyment by the community (e.g.